MohameddTamerr/Portfolio/README.md

 1. Push to GitHub repository
 2. Enable GitHub Pages in repository settings
 3. Select source branch (main/master)
+4. Your site will be available at `https://username.github.io/portfolio`

+### Netlify (Recommended)
+1. Connect your GitHub repository to Netlify
+2. Deploy automatically on every push
+3. Get custom domain support and HTTPS
+4. Optional: Use Netlify Forms for contact form functionality

+### Vercel
+1. Import your GitHub repository to Vercel
+2. Automatic deployments on git push
+3. Excellent performance and CDN

-### Web Hosting
+### Traditional Web Hosting
-1. Upload files to hosting provider
+1. Upload `index.html` and `image.png` to your hosting provider
-2. Configure PHP and mail settings
-3. Update domain DNS if needed
+2. No server configuration needed
+3. Works with any static hosting service

 ## 🤝 Contributing